ant443/autoclicker/README.md

 # Project: autoclicker

 ## Description
-Automates clicking of mouse.
+Python3 script that automates clicking of mouse.
 Currently only right mouse button at 1k clicks per minute.
 It will listen for a hotkey to stop it.

 ## Motivation
 I used to play a game which required the user to right click repeatedly to move a small creature around an obstacle course.